sbudaraj/InsightProject/README.md

 Poposed Solution at high level:

 My propoasl will have a  way to take project definition (business idea) and translate it into  feature list of chunk sized development tasks.
-These will then be picked by a small group of developers (vetted* HS/college students) that will work off of a predefined SW architecture on presetup docker containers.
+These will then be picked by a small group of developers (vetted* HS/college students) that will work off of a predefined SW architecture on presetup docker container so they can be effective on day 1.
 We will build a weekly deployment cadence based on SCM principles.
 GitHub feature code check ins will trigger Jenkins pipeline.
-Finalized main line will be deployed in a blue/green model using Kubernetes.
+Finalized main line will be deployed in a Canary or blue/green model using Kubernetes.

-First project definition/use case will be using an already built on Flask/Python/Postgres stack.
+First project definition/use case will be using an existing codebase for a freecycle app built on Nginx/Flask/Python/Postgres stack.

 Technologies that will be used: